Fonts are essential in any design, but with so many different fonts available, it can be challenging to identify the font used in a particular design.

-Luckily, there are several tools that can help you identify fonts and in this article, we’ve rounded up the best of them.
-Some are browser extensions and some are web apps.
-Scroll through the list below and be sure to bookmark them so you never have to wonder what font was used in a design or in a website.
+Fortunately, there are several tools available that can help you identify fonts.
+In this collection, we’ve rounded up the best font identification tools that can be used as browser extensions or web apps.
+These tools make it easy to identify the font used in a design or website.

-The WhatFontIs tool is an online tool that lets you identify fonts either by uploading an image or entering a URL where the font is located.
-The tool has an extensive catalogue of 550000+ commercial and free fonts and uses font finder AI to identify fonts.
+The WhatFontIs tool is an online tool that lets you identify fonts by uploading an image or entering a URL where the font is located.
+The tool has an extensive catalog of 550000+ commercial and free fonts and uses font finder AI to identify fonts.

 Fontface Ninja is another browser extension for identifying fonts.
 What sets this one apart is the ability to try the fonts with your own text and the ability to immediately purchase the font by clicking on the pricing or download link.
 It works with Chrome, Safari, and Firefox.